DataShades/ckanext-files/docs/usage/ownership.md

 Every file *can* have an owner and there can be only one owner of the file.
-It's possible to create file without an owner, but usually application will only benefit from keeping every file with its owner.
-Owner is described with two fields: ID and type.
+It's possible to create file without an owner, but usually application will get essential benefits from keeping every file with its owner.

 When file is created, by default the current user from API action's context is assigned as an owner of the file.
 From now on, the owner can perform other